noaa-gml/rtorf/paper.md

 # Statement of need

-In order to analyze greenhouse gasses measurements we developed the R package `robspack`, which reads and processes NOAA/GML ObsPack GLOBALVIEW+ CH4 data.
+In order to analyze greenhouse gasses measurements we developed the R package `rtorf`, which reads and processes NOAA/GML ObsPack GLOBALVIEW+ CH4 data.
 This package imports functions from `data.table` R package, which contains C bindings with parallel implementation via Open-MP [@dt].
-`data.table` is faster than other Python, Julia and R implementations for data-science, providing a strong basis for `robspack`.
-The main objective of `robspack` is to integrate different CH4 ObsPack text files in a long format, adding fields for specific metadata information, with a tidy structure [@Silge2016].
+`data.table` is faster than other Python, Julia and R implementations for data-science, providing a strong basis for `rtorf`.
+The main objective of `rtorf` is to integrate different CH4 ObsPack text files in a long format, adding fields for specific metadata information, with a tidy structure [@Silge2016].
 Hence, the data can easily be processed with `data-table`, allowing to produce plots with `ggplot2` and other R packages [@g2].

-The steps followed by `robspack` are described in the following lines.
+The steps followed by `rtorf` are described in the following lines.
 First, it is necessary to create a summary of the data , read all the file names, identify key-words, sectors and full paths.
 The data is read